 - Take advantage of security awareness training that uses real-world examples of smishing and vishing attacks to reinforce how cyber criminals use text messaging and phone calls to commit cyber fraud.

 - Make it easy for employees to report smishing and vishing attacks to you and your team.

-- If you have a BYOD policy, it’s important to have strict rules around app updates, password protection, Wi-Fi connectivity, and following recommended remote and mobile device cyber security best practices.
+- If you have a BYOD policy, it’s essential to have strict rules around app updates, password protection, Wi-Fi connectivity and follow recommended remote and mobile device cyber security best practices.

 - Use phishing simulations to measure and monitor employee awareness of cyber fraud threats.
 Use this information to customize your security awareness training and campaign to address areas where your employees need additional education.

-Remember, your employees are your first line of defense against smishing and vishing attacks.
-Focus on giving your employees security awareness training that is relatable, modern, and relevant.
-When your employees understand how smishing and vishing happen and the ramifications of a successful smish or vish attack, they are more likely to be alert to threats.
+Remember, your employees are your first defense against smishing and vishing attacks.
+Focus on giving your employees relatable, modern, and relevant security awareness training.
+When employees understand how smishing and vishing happen and the ramifications of a successful smish or vish attack, they are more likely to be alert to threats.

 Protect Yourself From Smishing and Vishing Attacks

 Protecting your company from smishing or vishing attacks starts with training your employees.
 Make them cyber heroes who can spot threats, strengthen data protection, and protect your organization by downloading Terranova Security’s Cyber Security Hub.